bjg/2019-tudublin-cmpu4023/worksheets/2-authentication/README.md

 ## Part 2: JWT

 For this part, I implemented two endpoints `/login` and `/products-jwt`.
 The products endpoint is protected, such that the user must first login and acquire a JWT before being able to access it.

+The signing and verifying of the JWT are both performed asynchronously.

 ### Login